gplepage/lsqfit/doc/source/gvar.rst

-One use for such random number generators is dealing with situations where the standard deviations are too large to justify the linearization assumed in defining functions of gaussian variables.
+One use for such random number generators is dealing with situations where the standard deviations are too large to justify the linearization assumed in defining functions of Gaussian variables.
 Consider, for example,

     >>> x = gvar.gvar(1., 3.)
     >>> print(cos(x))